destro1234/project-1-pokemon/README.md

 # Foobar

-MakePKTeam is a SPA that uses the public API, Pokeapi, and lets you compare pokemon stats and add them to your pokemon team.
+MakePKTeam is a Single Page Application that uses the public API, Pokeapi, and lets you compare pokemon stats and add them to your pokemon team.

 ## Installation